Bare-handed surgeries as Zimbabwe's health system collapses

 At government hospitals, the situation has been desperate.

-At Parirenyatwa Hospital, the largest in Zimbabwe, the usually busy corridors were silent when The Associated Press visited on Monday.
-In the pediatric section, beds were empty while other wards were barely occupied as the hospital, like others, only accepted the direst of cases.
+At Parirenyatwa Hospital, the largest in Zimbabwe, the usually busy corridors were silent when the Associated Press visited on Monday.
+In the paediatric section, beds were empty while other wards were barely occupied as the hospital, like others, only accepted the direst of cases.

 Poor funding is a major cause of the health system's collapse, said Itai Rusike, director of Community Working Group on Health, a non-governmental organization.